zgosalvez/github-actions-report-lcov/README.md

 - `artifact-name`: The GitHub artifact name of the generated HTML report.
 For example, `code-coverage-report`. _Note:_ When downloading, it will be extracted in an `html` directory
 - `minimum-coverage`: The minimum coverage to pass the check.
 Optional.
 Default: `0` (always passes)
 - `github-token`: Set the `${{ secrets.GITHUB_TOKEN }}` token to have the action comment the coverage summary in the pull request.
 This token is provided by Actions, you do not need to create your own token.
 Optional.
 Default: ``
+- `working-directory`: The working directory containing the source files referenced in the LCOV files.
+Optional.
+Default: `./`

 ### Outputs
 None.